AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy.md

     workdir:                       phonopy
     ```

 Obviously the most important section in the `phonopy.in` input file is `[phonopy]` which containts information about how the supercells with displacements should be set up to compute the force constants from the [finite-differences method](0_intro.md#Phonons).
+An explanation for the full list of keywords is found in the [documentation](../Documentation/phonopy.md).
+The most important two are explaned in the following:

 ### Supercell Matrix (`supercell_matrix`)